 To catch your glimpse of both fall colors and wildlife get here before September is over, as fall in Alaska goes fast!

-A National Park in Texas may not be an obvious choice for viewing fall colors, but that’s what makes it even better.
-Visit Guadalupe National Park’s McKittrick Canyon for some spectacular fall foliage that stands in contrast to the dry desert landscape of West Texas and New Mexico.
+A National Park in Texas may not be an obvious choice for viewing fall colors, but that’s what makes it even better!
+Visit Guadalupe National Park’s McKittrick Canyon for some spectacular fall foliage that stands in contrast to the dry desert landscape of Big Bend National Park in West Texas.

-To get a glimpse of Texas’ best display of fall foliage, hike the 4.8-mile out-and-back Mckittrick Canyon Trail, which is perfect for a leisurely leaf-peeping afternoon.
-Or make it a full day 11 mile-long trek to the ridgeline for amazing canyon views.
+To get a glimpse of Texas’ best display of fall foliage, hike the 4.8-mile out-and-back McKittrick Canyon Trail, which is perfect for a leisurely leaf-peeping afternoon, or make it a full day with the 11-mile-long trek to the ridgeline for amazing canyon views.

 Fall in Mount Rainier National Park is an unbelievably scenic place to be.
 Evergreen conifers, golden yellow larches, and crimson red huckleberries light the region up with fall colors to make every hike a memorable experience.

 Need a few ideas?
-Check out Skyline Trail, Shriner Peak, or Indian Henry’s via Kautz Creek to name a few.
-As always, remember to Leave No Trace — but definitely take pictures.
+Check out Skyline Trail, Shriner Peak, or Indian Henry’s via Kautz Creek to name a few of our favorite Mt.
+Rainier hikes.

-We love a good fall foliage and leaf-peeping road trip in Autumn, but if you’re not necessarily choosing a park for its fall colors, here are a few more great National Parks to consider visiting post-summer:
+We love a good leaf-peeping road trip in fall, but if you’re not necessarily choosing a park for its fall colors, here are a few more great National Parks to consider visiting:

 - Experience all 3 of Florida’s National Parks in a 7-day road trip